M16Nebula/Key-AI-Features-to-Support-Scrum-Software-Development-Supporting-materials-/README.md

 > The research is published in [TBD](TBD) Journal (ISSN 0000-0000) [^1].
 > Please check the open-access paper here for more information: 🔴TO BE DONE WHEN PUBLISHED🔴.

+> [!NOTE]
+> This repository includes the complete survey dataset and detailed focus group documentation to ensure transparency and reproducibility.
+> If you have any questions, please contact the author of the study at the email address provided in the published paper: 🔴TO BE DONE WHEN PUBLISHED🔴.

 The repository consists of the following files/folders:

 👉 Readme file 📜